-Tabule is a traditional Lebanese salad made from parsley, tomatoes, green onions, bulgur wheat, lemon, olive oil, and mint.
+Tabule is a traditional Lebanese salad made from parsley, tomatoes, green onions, bulgur wheat, lemon juice, olive oil, and mint.
 This salad is vegan, and the flavor is fresh, light, and clean.
-Make this easy recipe and find out why this is the best Middle Eastern salad!
+Make this easy recipe and discover why this is the best Middle Eastern salad!

 Since I can remember, I have loved tabule (tabbouleh, tabouleh, tabouli, or taboule, pronunciation 'tab-boo-lay').
 My mom would make a massive batch, and in our household of five, I would eat most of it.

-I could not get enough of the fresh flavor mixed with the tangy lemon dressing.
+I could not get enough fresh flavor mixed with the tangy lemon dressing.
 While I love Arabic food, taboule is a Lebanese classic and the cornerstone of great Middle Eastern food.
-At least in my humble opinion.
+At least, in my humble opinion.

 This taboule recipe comes from my cousin Marianne.
-For two summers, she followed my sitto (grandmother in Arabic) around the kitchen, measuring everything as she cooked.
+She followed my Sitto (grandmother in Arabic) around the kitchen for two summers, measuring everything as she cooked.
 Marianne then made a cookbook for all of her family.
 While they have both passed, I deeply treasure the cookbook as their legacy and a family heirloom.

 If you are looking for traditional Middle Eastern dishes, start with tabule and creamy hummus.
 They are staples

 One of my favorite things about Tabule is how easy it is to make.
 You only need six ingredients, and the recipe comes together in 20 minutes.